orestbida/cookieconsent/docs/reference/api-reference.md

 - **Details**:

-    Resets all internal pointers and config settings.
+    Resets all internal pointers and config. settings.
 You need to call again the `.run()` method with a valid config. object.

-    You can also pass the argument `true` to also delete the plugin's cookie.
+    You can pass the argument `true` to delete the plugin's cookie.
 The user will be prompted once again to express their consent.

     ::: warning
     Once this method is called, the plugin won't be able to detect already executed `script` tags with a `data-category` attribute.